 However, there are scenarios were connecting a Net+ provider to the TR-CPS network may be desirable.
 It could be easier to peer with smaller Net+ providers via the commercial IXPs that are homed to the TR-CPS AS.
 Internet2 also understands that some Connectors find it desirable to obtain connectivity to commercial Net+ peers over their infrastructure that’s dedicated to commercial connectivity.

+In addition, it is clear that not all Net+ providers will have the same requirements of the network.
+A significant number will be providing a service that conforms to predictable, commercial traffic characteristics.
+Others will be more focused towards supporting research use and will be able to take advantage of the high-performance characteristics of the Internet2 R&E backbone.
+To complicate the issue, some Net+ providers will serve both constituencies (e.g. AWS and other IaaS providers).

-To address these needs, Internet2 will entertain peer-facing connectivity in both the R&E and TR-CPS logical networks.
+To address these needs and offer maximum flexibility, Internet2 will provide peer-facing connectivity in both the R&E and TR-CPS logical networks.
 It will also make the routes available to Connectors across both sets of peerings.
 There are some implementation details that need to be worked out regarding the incongruent set of routes that both networks receive from the Connectors.

-These will be identified and discussed publicly within the Internet2 NTAC.
-Internet2 will provide Connectors with the controls needed to manage their preferred method of receiving Net+ routes.
+Providing that level of flexibility will require a more detailed conversation with the entire connector community to make certain that all issues are thoroughly vetted, and that where possible we can come to consensus on some BCPs.
+That conversation will be managed via the Internet2 NTAC.

 Network Management